Anthropology: Related Content

 David Bond is a cultural anthropologist specializing in the study of crude oil, the environment, and science.
 He is a faculty member and senior associate at Bennington’s Center for the Advancement of Public Action, where he continues to work at the intersection of hydrocarbon disasters and governable forms of life.

-Poet Anaïs Duplan '14 spoke with PBS NewsHour about about her work delving into the history of Mary Bowser, a Civil War spy.
+Poet Anaïs Duplan '14 spoke with PBS NewsHour about about his work delving into the history of Mary Bowser, a Civil War spy.

 Noah Coburn spoke to BTWBerkshires about his new book, Losing Afghanistan: An Obituary for the Intervention, recently published by Stanford University Press, and his longtime work in that country studying the effects and conditions of war.